International airports in Israel. Israel airports for international flights

 This modern airport offers tourists not only 3 business class lounges.

-Also on the territory of the airport there is a VIP-hall, numerous shops, including duty-free, the possibility of VAT refunds, cafes and restaurants, a children's room.
+Also on the airport territory there is a VIP lounge, numerous shops, including duty-free, the possibility of VAT refund, cafes and restaurants, and a children's room.

-Israel is at the forefront of the fight against terrorism, and major security measures have been taken at Ben Gurion Airport.
-Specifically, Ben-Gurion is heavily guarded air defense and missile defense systems.
-The entire territory of the airport is divided into three security zones:
+Israel is a leading country in the fight against terrorism, and Ben Gurion Airport has extensive security measures in place.
+In particular, Ben-Gurion is under heavy security air defense and missile defense systems.
+The entire airport area is divided into three security zones:

 2. Actually, the airport itself, which is surrounded by a moat and an electronic fence with surveillance cameras and motion sensors.